Vonage/vivid-3/libs/components/src/lib/button/README.md

 ## Icon Slot

-Custom icons can be provided using the `icon` slot.
+Use the `icon` slot to customise icons.
 If set, the icon attribute is ignored.

 ```html preview
 <!-- Feel free to edit the code below.
 The live preview will update as you make changes. -->